 Thank you to the 100+ applicants to the Earth Sensing Summer School!
 We truly appreciate your interest.
 Unfortunately, due to accommodation constraints, we were only able to select 40 participants.

-If you’re passionate about these topics, we encourage you to consider applying to the ‘parent’ summer school “Sensing Mountains” organized by colleagues at University of Innsbruck.
+If you’re passionate about these topics and were not selected, you can consider applying to the ‘parent’ summer school “Sensing Mountains 2026” organized by colleagues at University of Innsbruck.

 Below the map with affiliations of applicants.